UF-COP-3053-Group/COP-3503-Project/Readme.md

 Nick : Logarithm class, edits to other classes to work with log class

+Build the project by typing 'make' in the main directory of the project (an executable already exits as well).

 See the two branches of our project (and the commits) at the following links: https://github.com/UF-COP-3053-Group/COP-3503-Project
 https://github.com/UF-COP-3053-Group/COP-3503-Project/tree/working